Skip to the main content of the page

 • Module 3 - will cover the monitoring phase and quarterly feedback sessions.
 This consists of doing regular check-ins, giving feedback, and coaching employees.

 The three online modules must be completed within 30 days of initial appointment into a supervisory position.
-A new manager must enroll into one of the Foundational cohorts within five days of initial appointment into the supervisory position.
+The virtual classroom session must be completed within 60 days of initial appointment into the supervisory position.
 View the PAF checklist for more information and timelines.

 If you need special assistance to take the online course or attend a virtual classroom session, please contact CHRO.training@das.oregon.gov.

-The Foundational training program is limited to supervisory managers.
+The virtual classroom sessions are limited to supervisory managers.

 Managers will be required to perform their first check-in with subordinate employees within three (3) months of completing the Performance Accountability and Feedback training.

-Yes, the quaterly check-ins will be required for all employees and replaces the yearly performance evaluations.
+Under TOMP, and by policy, quaterly check-ins will be required for all employees.
 Managers can choose to continue to provide formal performance evaluations, however they are not part of the requirement and would be up to that manager and agency discretion.

 All supervisory managers will conduct quarterly check-ins with their employees.